Sourav4554/foodsnap-ai/README.md

 npm install nodemon
 ```
 ## .env
-// (I added the data in a JSON file, you can easily copy and paste the data to your MongoDB )->I Recommented Mongodb compass for easy use
+// (I added the data in a foodDetails file, you can easily copy and paste the data to your MongoDB )->I Recommented Mongodb compass for easy use
 ```bash
 MONGO_URI=your-mongodb-connection-uri
 ```